8 Tasty Boozy Sweet Tea Recipes

 Peach crops are common in Georgia and so is this refreshing, fruity summer cocktail.
 All you need is a bottle of peach schnapps.

-• Add 2 ounces of peach schnapps to 8 ounces of ice tea.
+• Add the peach schnapps to the iced tea.

-• Serve over ice garnished with a thin slice of fresh peach.
+• Garnish with a thin slice of fresh peach.

 7. Sangria Tea